iffybooks/draw-with-code/README.md

 Draw a flower with n petals

-➡️ Arty Challenges

 Draw a house

-Draw a dancing robot
+Draw a happy robot

 Write your name in cursive

-Draw a yellow banana
+Draw a worm

 Draw a randomized night sky with shooting stars

-Draw a tree with a random shape
+Draw a tree with random details

-## Using Python Turtle at Home
+## ➡️ Using Python Turtle at Home

 Ubuntu setup steps: